 - 1. The all-steel, multi-wall firebox is the heat center of the system.
 It is well insulated for safe clearance to combustibles. - 2.
-The hearth floor and sidewalls of the firebox are lined with a brick pattern reinforced refractory for the look of authenticity and to provide safety. - 3.
+The hearth floor and sidewalls of the firebox are lined with a brick pattern reinforced refractory for the look of authenticity and to provide safety.
+Do not light a fire in this fireplace without the refractory panels in place. - 3.
 The metal chimney sections extending from the firebox top to beyond your roof are two walled and air-cooled.
 The inner passage, or flue, provides the exit for smoke and gases. - 4.
 The flue damper is a two position (fully open or fully closed) mechanism operated by a handle found at the center top of the fireplace opening.
 It must be open when fire is present so smoke and gases can escape.
 It should be closed ONLY when the fire is completely out keeping room air from being lost up the flue. - 5.
 Closed screens prevent fire, sparks and embers from popping out of the firebox while a fire is burning.
 Pull screens back when adding wood to the firebox. - 6.
 Why use a fuel grate?
 Besides positioning the firebed properly, it protects the refractory floor, back and sides of the fireplace.
 Further, it ensures a proper flow of combustion air into and around the firebed.
 The grate must be used at all times when burning.
 Your warranty may be voided without the use of this grate. - 7.
 Remember, your fireplace is not intended to heat your entire home.

+FUELS

-FUELS Never Use Coal in Your Fireplace
+Never Use Coal in Your Fireplace